mscikdf/acegf-ietf-draft/draft-wang-acegf-protocol.md

 ### Processing Steps

-1. **Parse**: Extract the Magic Number, Version, ProfileID, Salt, Ciphertext, and Authentication Tag from the SA.
-The Magic Number MUST be validated.
+1. **Parse**: Extract the Magic Number, Version, ProfileID, `auth_index`, Salt, Ciphertext, and Authentication Tag from the SA.
-Failure MUST result in InvalidFormat.
+The Magic Number and Version MUST be validated.
+Failure MUST result in `InvalidFormat`.
-2. **Derive**: Recompute the sealing key `K_seal` using the provided Credential, extracted Salt, and the parameters associated with the ProfileID.
+2. **Derive**: Recompute the sealing key `K_seal` using the provided Credential, extracted Salt, `auth_index`, and the parameters associated with the ProfileID.
 3. **Decrypt**: Execute AES-256-GCM-SIV decryption on the Ciphertext using `K_seal`, the fixed nonce `N_fixed`, and the Authentication Tag.
+The same Additional Authenticated Data (AAD) used during sealing (`auth_index`, ProfileID, and Version) MUST be supplied.
+Authentication failure MUST result in an error.

 ### Error Conditions